wrmack/wrmack.github.io/Solid-voting/index.md

 ## Verifiability
 End-to-end verifiability is considered to be an essential property of an election system.
 It should be possible to verify that a vote was:
 * cast as intended
-* counted as cast.
+* counted as cast

-And to verify tht all valid votes were counted.
+and to verify that all valid votes were counted.

 Most current election systems do not meet this expectation.

 In the past, candidates have appointed scrutineers to monitor the counting of paper votes.
 This provided a degree of verifiability.
 If votes are recorded electronically, scrutineers can satisfy themselves that the counting operations are robust (such as checking optical scans manually).

-However, scrutineers cannot provide the verifiability that a fully trusted election system should have.
+However, scrutineers cannot provide the verifiability that a fully trustworthy election system should have.

 Some systems provide:
 * some form of receipt of a vote being received